 What if I’m not satisfied with the results?

 Occasionally, an enhancement may be required to help you achieve your best-corrected vision.
 If your eye is under-corrected or over-corrected, additional treatment, called enhancement surgery, can be scheduled within a few months.
 Depending on your vision correction plan, enhancements may or may not be included in the price of your procedure.

 The results of laser vision correction are designed to be permanent.
 You may need an enhancement to help you achieve your best-corrected vision, but the changes to your eye after LASIK are meant to last a lifetime.
 Any vision change in the future may be related to presbyopia (over 40 vision) or other eye conditions, such as cataracts.

 Some patients may request that the surgeon treat one eye for near vision and the other eye for distance vision.
 This type of blended vision is called monovision.
 Not everyone is comfortable with this type of procedure.
 Talk with your eye doctor about whether or not you would be a candidate for correcting monovision.

 Is LASIK affordable?

 Coastal Vision offers affordable vision correction procedures based on the type of procedure best suited to your vision care needs.
-Remember, LASIK is an investment that will pay off with greatly reduced dependence on glasses and contacts.
+Remember, LASIK is an investment that will pay off with a greatly reduced dependence on glasses and contacts.
 You may no longer have the cost of maintaining your contact lenses and glasses, leading to significant savings over time.